carlgieringer/carlgieringer.github.io/_posts/2022-05-07-what-I-have-learned-working-at-google.md

----
-title: What I have learned (so far) working at Google
----

-This post is a work-in-progress highlighting the important things I have learned working at Google.
+This post is a work-in-progress highlighting the important things I have learned (so far) working at Google.
 It highlights some important professional and cultural issues that arise from working at a high-productivity organization like Google.

 # The importance of design docs